arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 * Picture of your project

 ### 1. Create a circuit diagram
 Start by thinking about the layout of your circuit.
-It could be as basic as a pen on paper but more the fidelity the easier it is for your students to understand how to connect the components.
+It could be as basic as a pen on paper but a higher-fidelity sketch might make it easier for your students to understand how to connect the components.

 For this tutorial we created a circuit of the proximity meter using [tinkercad](https://www.tinkercad.com/circuits).